Learning how to inflate your inflatable boat may seem evident at first. Just pump away, right?

 Trust me, don’t.

 When you’re far away from anything, and you notice your boat pressure has dropped, you need a durable hand pump that can quickly get your boat inflated again.

-I also have a K-Pump Mini, which is a lot smaller than the 220.
+I always have a K-Pump Mini in the boat on longer trips.
 It is not 2 stage, meaning it doesn’t have a high-pressure feature, but it can still inflate up to 9 psi, which is way more than the recommended air pressure of an inflatable boat.
-It is always in my boat.

 If you’re going out further or on a longer boat/kayak trip, you should alway have a K-Pump Mini in your boat.